2003 KJ 3.7L Spark Plug experimentation

 D. Fresh oil/filter change.

-What started my trial and error exercise:
+What motivated my trial and error exercise:

 1. I couldn't get to the root cause of occasional misfires on cylinder #4 (emissions test failures ensued), WOT behavior wherein the engine seemed to be gagging on gasoline, engine parked/idling was bouncing all over a range of 800-2000 RPMs, when driving the transmission would slam into 2nd gear out of 1st on some occasions but not consistently.